If you have a question not answered below or elsewhere on this website, please submit it to email@example.com.

 Q: Do I need to conform with the Competition Template?

 A: Yes.
-It’s important that submissions conform to the page dimensions provided in the LA+ CREATURE Competition Template, which is designed to assist journal layout for winning entries and others selected for publication.
-The competition template is available for download in .pdf, .indd, and .idml formats HERE.
-Please note that while Sheets 1 + 2 are required to enter LA+ CREATURE, Sheet 3 is OPTIONAL.
-Each image file must be under 10MB and with a minimum of 300dpi resolution - .jpeg, .jpg, .tif, .tiff image files are accepted.
-Do not reveal your name on your image files or your entry may be disqualified.
+It’s important that submissions conform to the page dimensions provided in the LA+ EXOTIQUE Competition Template, which is designed to assist journal layout for awarded entries and other entries selected for publication.
+The competition template is available for download in .pdf, .indd, and .idml formats.
+Each image file must be under 10MB and with a minimum of 300dpi resolution — .jpeg, .jpg, .tif, .tiff image files are accepted.
+Do not reveal your name or other identifying information on your image files.

 Q: What’s the significance of the margin lines indicated on the Competition Template?

-Q: What sort of things constitute “supporting imagery” for Sheet 2 (and the optional Sheet 3)?
+Q: What sort of things constitute “supporting imagery” for Sheet 3?

 Q: Do I have to provide 3 sheets of imagery?